-Security and Supply
+Security of Supply

-ESO stated that they have an obligation to make all parties/network assets - Generator, Interconnector, Network Operators etc aware and up to date where there is a reported FRT risk, and everyone connected to the system has an obligation to ensure system security and integrity.
+The ESO workgroup member stated that the ESO has an obligation to make all parties/network assets (Generators, Interconnectors, Network Operators etc) aware and up to date where there is a reported FRT risk, and everyone connected to the system has an obligation to ensure system security and integrity.
+The original solution, in the view of the ESO, restricts the ability of the ESO to safely operate the system, to ensure users' compliance with the Grid Code, and to manage risk and costs for consumers.

-Workgroup members discussed that what the key thing is finding an agreed method to protect the system such that ESO can make their concerns and complaints known to Generators or Interconnectors of Networks and that those parties can respond in a timely manner to the ESO's concerns.
+Workgroup members noted that it was important to agree on a method to protect the system, such that the ESO can make their concerns and complaints known to Generators or Interconnectors or Network Operators and that those parties can respond in a timely manner to the ESO's concerns.
+During the investigation period, the ESO may restrict the asset returning to service resulting in large commercial impacts for both the Interconnector and the Generator but potentially a significant impact on the safety and security of the electricity system if restrictions are not applied.

-The Workgroup reiterated that a trip/de-load co-incident with when an FRT event occurs may give rise to both an over and / or under voltage situation and that, depending upon which of these it is (and the duration) that an asset would be fully in compliance with the Grid Code in tripping off or de-loading whilst in a different set of circumstances it would not.
-It therefore would take much more time that the two hours set out in the ESO's 7th May 2021 letter to fully investigate what had happened and determine what, if anything, needed to be done to correct the situation.
-The Proposer also noted that there was already a process within the Grid Code (as summarised in "CP.A.1.4 Illustrative Compliance Process for Ongoing Compliance"25) where the ESO (or User) identifies plant and / or apparatus as not meeting Grid Code (or BCA) obligations.
-The Proposer noted that with GC0151 Original, where the ESO finds non-compliance with a party's FRT obligations that a nondiscriminatory approach will be applied to all parties; be they a Network owner, Interconnectors, Generators and, if relevant, Demand.
+The Workgroup reiterated that a trip/de-load co-incident when an FRT event occurs, may give rise to both an over and / or under voltage situation.
+Depending on which of these it is (and the duration), an asset would be fully compliant with the Grid Code in tripping off or de-loading whilst in a different set of circumstances it would not.
+It therefore would take longer that the two hours set out in the ESO's 7 May 2021 letter to fully investigate and determine what, if anything, needed to be done to correct the situation.
+The Proposer also noted that there was already a process within the Grid Code (as summarised in "CP.A.1.4 Illustrative Compliance Process for Ongoing Compliance"26) where the ESO (or User) identifies plant and / or apparatus as not meeting Grid Code (or BCA) obligations.
+The Proposer noted that with original GC0151 Proposal, where the ESO finds non-compliance with a party's FRT obligations that a non-discriminatory approach will be applied to all parties; be they a Network Operator, Interconnectors, Generators etc.